Melatonin - Time to bed

-If you have been having a mentally taxing day where you have had to use your intellectual faculties a bit much, it is likely that your head is still abuzz and you are sleepless from the brain activity.
+If you have been having a mentally taxing day where you have had to use your intellectual faculties a bit much, likely, your head is still abuzz and you are sleepless from the brain activity.
 On such days, you need to eat or apply natural ingredients or foods that increase the Kapha in the body for you to be able to nod off.
-In such cases, sugar cane juice is a great option.
+In such cases, sugar cane juice is a great option and one of the natural remedies to help sleep.
 Sugar cane is nourishing and a natural coolant.
 It increases Kapha dosha slightly and calms down the Pitta in the body.

 4) Mix 25 grams of lac powder into 100 ml of boiled coconut oil and give yourself a full body massage

 Coconut oil contains saturated fats that prevent sugar or insulin levels from increasing in the body while you are sleeping.
 It also regulates the secretion of stress hormones in the body, so you do not wake up anxious and restless.